Chuckboliver/Data-structure-and-Algorithms/README.md

 # :spades:Data Structure and Algorithm Lab :diamonds:
-store code in data structure and algo lab
+Store code in data structure and algo lab